 Once you’ve arrived and stepped foot on the actual island, guests often need to be very careful as there are tons of all types of birds hanging around, some of them sitting directly on the trail itself.
 This is an excellent time for everyone to take pictures.

-After everyone is done with the main attraction, it is time for us to start to walking again in order to make it to the other side of Genovesa Island in Galapagos.
-The other side has an incredibly busy sky filled with tons of birds that are flying around in one the most organized patterns of “chaos” ever.
+After everyone is done with the main attraction, it is time for us to start walking again in order to make it to the other side of Genovesa Island in the Galapagos Islands.
+The other side has an incredibly busy sky filled with tons of birds that are flying around in one of the most organized patterns of “chaos” ever.
 It always surprises me how so many birds manage to fly around at once without experiencing incidents or spectacular crashes amongst themselves.
-The main goal once reach the other side of the bay is to try and spot one species of bird in particular – the majestic short eared owl.
+The main goal once reaches the other side of the bay is to try and spot one species of bird in particular – the majestic short-eared owl.
 It is often very hard to find one because it blends in so well with the surrounding environment.
 However, this time we were lucky enough to not only spot one but two owls out in the open!

 The best part about a day at Genovesa Island in Galapagos is what awaits guests underwater.
 Soon after everyone got into the water on this occasion, there were plenty of different kinds of fish and, swimming right behind them, a couple of rays that came graciously swimming along by us.